ajinChen/automatic-feature-selection/README.md

 The basic rule is that we drop the lowest importance until validation loss does not increases, return the previous best model and drop the feature list.
 Procedure:

-1. Use the method you input to calculate the feature importances
+a.
+Use the method you input to calculate the feature importances
-2. Use all features to calculate the baseline validation loss
+b.
+Use all features to calculate the baseline validation loss
-3. Drop the lowest importance feature
+c.
+Drop the lowest importance feature
-4. Retrain the model and recompute the validation loss
+d.
+Retrain the model and recompute the validation loss
-5. If validation loss decreases, we repeat 3, 4
+e.
+If validation loss decreases, we repeat 3, 4
-6. Return the best model before the last iteration.
+f.
+Return the best model before the last iteration.

 ```python
 modes = ['spearman', 'pearson', 'kendall', 'pca', 'mrmr', 'permutation', 'dropcol', 'shap']